Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

     └── Counter.t.sol
 ```
 &nbsp;
 It is better to remove the *Counter.s.sol*, *Counter.sol* and *Counter.t.sol*, since we are going to write in these 3 directories.
-Now that you have the project ready, what we want is to create a new folder in the src called "**gearing-up**", then import the *Setup.sol* and *GearingUp.sol* to the folder and create a new file called *Exploit.sol*.
+Now that you have the project ready, what we want is to create a new folder in the src called "**gearing-up**", then import the *Setup.sol* and *GearingUp.sol* to the folder and create a new file called *Exploit.sol*. &nbsp;
+&nbsp;

 ```text
 ├── src